 SSHMP is also grateful for the vital support provided by the American Council of Learned Societies, the Gaylord and Dorothy Donnelley Foundation, the Graham Foundation for Advanced Studies in the Fine Arts, Illinois Humanities, the Smithsonian National Museum of African American History & Culture, and Elizabeth Crown and Bill Wallace.

 Founder and Director

 University of Chicago professor of Cinema and Media Studies Jacqueline Stewart (AM ’93, PhD ’99) is the founder and director of the South Side Home Movie Project.
 Dr. Stewart’s research and teaching explore African American film cultures from the origins of the medium to the present, as well as the archiving and preservation of moving images, and “orphan” media histories, including nontheatrical, amateur and activist film and video.
-Stewart is director of UChicago's Arts + Public Life and is also the host of Silent Sunday Nights on Turner Classic Movies.
-She is currently serving as chief artistic and programming officer at the Academy Museum of Motion Pictures.
+Stewart is Director and President of the Academy Museum of Motion Pictures, and is also the host of Silent Sunday Nights on Turner Classic Movies.
 She is author of Migrating to the Movies: Cinema and Black Urban Modernity (2005), the co-edited book William Greaves: Filmmaking as Mission (2021), as well as numerous articles and book chapters.
 She is the co-curator of the L.A.
 Rebellion Preservation Project at the UCLA Film and Television Archive, and locally, curated both Black Cinema House and Cinema 53, a film series at the historic Harper Theater in Hyde Park.